 For example, let’s say you’re hit by a drunk driver.
 However, at the time of the crash, you’re driving 10 miles over the speed limit.
 You’re also driving a car that failed inspection for bad brakes.
 The court may find that you were partially at fault for the accident..
 Let’s say they find you’re 20% at fault.
 Your jury award will be reduced by 20%.

 Keep in mind, if the other driver was drunk driving, chances are, their insurance will be eager to settle the case..
 They know their client will more than likely be found liable.
 Rather than risk losing in court, the defendant may be interested in settling the car accident claim out of court..

 Contact a Houston Auto Accident Lawyer Today

-If you’ve been involved in a car accident, you need to contact a Houston auto accident lawyer.
-You deserve compensation for your car accident injuries.
+If you’ve been involved in a car accident, you need to contact a Houston personal injury lawyer.
+You deserve compensation for your car accident injuries..
 You may have suffered traumatic brain injuries or broken bones.
 The defendant should be held liable for your medical bills.
 He’ll also be responsible for your lost wages.

-Call and schedule your initial consultation today.
+Call McDonald Worley and schedule your initial consultation today.
 Your attorney will reach out to the insurance adjuster and try to settle your claim.
 He can also answer any questions you may have.
-The consultation is free and you pay nothing until you win your case.
+The consultation is free and you pay nothing unless you win your case.